illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ### Assignments

 * Sprint Report (x5)
-  * Individual reports given by each team member per sprint demonstrating the objectives they completed
+  * Individual reports given by each team member per sprint demonstrating the objectives they were assigned and they completed
 * Tooling assignment
   * This initial assignment will help you get your infrastructure setup and prepared for the semester
-* Advanced Tooling Assignments
+* Advanced Tooling Assignments (x3)
   * Covering Vagrant, Packer, and Vault
 * Student Chapter Presentation
   * Each week there are scheduled lectures that will be given by the student teams during the main course section